Doobie Rolls Into St. Louis, Missouri

 - Terminal illnesses

-Also, Missouri doctors do not have to provide a long-term relationship with their patients to certify they have a qualifying condition.
+Also, Missouri doctors do not have to provide a long-term relationship with their patients to certify they have a qualifying condition to receive a marijuana medical card.

 Once fully approved by the state, patients can purchase up to 4oz of cannabis per month, and patients who register to grow have the option to grow up to 6 plants.